 The b is a special kind of weight called the bias.
 The bias doesn’t have any input data associated with it, and enables the neuron to modify the output independently of its inputs.

 The Σ represents the input function, or weighted average sum in this case.

 The f represents the activation function which is the decision making unit of an ANN.

 An activation function is a function that takes an input signal and generates an output signal, taking into account some kind of threshold.

-The heaviside step function (also called unit step function) is one of the most common activation functions in these type of ANNs, which produces binary outputs.
+The heaviside step function (also called unit step function) is the most common activation functions in these type of ANNs, which produces binary outputs.
 This function produces 1 (true) when the input passes certain threshold limit θ, or a 0 (false) otherwise, which makes it very useful for binary classification problems.
-The heaviside step function is typically only useful within SLPs in cases where the input data is linearly separable.

 Finally, the y is the value the neuron ultimately outputs.
 To get the output, the neuron sums up all the values it receives through its connections.

 In summary, a SLP receives multiple input signals, and if the sum of the input signals exceed a certain threshold, it either returns a signal or remains “silent” otherwise.
 It multiplies inputs by weights, sums those results, then “scales” that sum by a certain amount and produces an output.